emacsgifs/emacsgifs.github.io/_drafts/2016-09-25-pcase-lambda-a-few-examples.md

 past most active JS developers.

 Common scripting languages will have some similar features.
 [Perl has list assignment][perl-la].
-[Ruby has something similar, inspired by Perl][ruby-la], [Python has tuple assignment/unpacking][python-ma].
+[Ruby too, inspired by Perl][ruby-la], [Python has something a little better, tuple assignment/unpacking][python-ma].

-Functional (and functional hybrid languages) usually have some form of pattern matching, as it originates from [Standard ML][standard-ml].
+Functional (and functional hybrid languages) usually have some form of pattern matching.
+It's a language fearture that originates from [Standard ML][standard-ml].

-Pattern matching is similar to plain old destructuring, with the addition of conditional behaviour.
-You can match a given pattern against a given data structure.
+Pattern matching includes destructuring, but also provides conditions.
+You can perform branching based on a data-structure matching one of a set of patterns.

 ## The pcase macro